calway/Metro-UI-CSS/source/components/dropdown/README.md

 ## Events

-The Dropdown component provides the following callback events:

 | Event | Description |
 | ----- | ----------- |
 | `onDrop` | Triggered when the dropdown is opened |